-www.lakeproinc.com Year-End Discussion Forest Lake's water quality was very good throughout 2021.
+www.lakeproinc.com Year-End Discussion Forest Lake's water quality was very good throughout 2022.
 The season-average for most parameters were within the target ranges.
 Total phosphorus was at the top end of the target range and chloride was high, as discussed below.
 Temperature and Dissolved Oxygen The average surface water temperature this year was similar to previous years.
-Most Michigan lakes had average ice and snow cover over the previous winter This led to typical water temperatures in the spring, but abundant sunshine in May and June brought a quick warm up.
-July and August brought more rain than usual and the increased cloud cover and rain helped to keep the lake below 80 degrees.
+Most Michigan lakes had average ice and snow cover over the previous winter.
+This led to typical water temperatures in the spring, but abundant sunshine in May and June brought a quick warm up.
+The dry summer led to low water levels and less chance foreign particles to be flushed.
 Cooler water can hold more oxygen, so the lower temperatures were preferable.
 We also measured temperature at different depths to create a profile.
 This data shows how the temperature changed with depth and whether or not a thermocline was present in the lake.
 During the spring test, there was not a defined thermocline.
 By the summer sampling, the water was stratified and water temperatures decreased sharply from 9 to 18 feet.
 The thermocline was near 15 feet.
 There is a limit on how much dissolved oxygen can be in the water, which depends upon water temperature.
 Despite the warmer temperatures in late summer, Forest Lake had excellent dissolved oxygen concentrations throughout the summer.
 Dissolved oxygen is vital for a healthy aquatic ecosystem, so this year's concentrations were a positive for lake.
 The depth profile protocol was followed and measurements were taken for dissolved oxygen.
 The data showed how the oxygen concentration changed throughout the water column.
-A concentration of 3.0 milligrams per liter is a general requirement for fish, so this graph shows there was enough oxygen to support fishes in the water down about 25 feet, which was an improvement from last year.
+A concentration of 3.0 milligrams per liter is a general requirement for fish, so this graph shows there was enough oxygen to support fishes in the water down about 25 feet, which was an similar to last year.